simplocms/docs/docs/core/helpers.md

 **`Functions::getClassName($classOrInstance): string`**

 The `getClassName` method returns the short name of the given class or the given object.
-The `$classOrInstance` is mandatory parameter and accepts either class name or object.
+The `$classOrInstance` is a mandatory parameter and accepts either a class name or an object.

 Return example:
 ```php